zakinder/PolticsIsDisease/README.md

 # PolticsIsDisease
-PolticsIsDisease Any Enemy Of Enemy : Solution OneDay Will Be Removed 4Ever
+PolticsIsDisease Any Enemy Of Enemy : Solution OneDay Will Be Removed 4Ever : PutInAutomationAndInRotationToHeavenDoorBegin